BlenderCN-Org/YABEE-1/README.md

 <p style="font-size: small">YABEE becomes more Blender-compatible: No special Nodegroup is needed anymore</p>

-To use it, you have to create a material for your mesh, set up the Principled BSDF shader by connecting at least the Image Texture shader and UV Map.
+To use it, you have to create a material for your mesh, set up the Principled BSDF shader by connecting at least the Image Texture shader and optionally UV Map.

 The PBR node support is still work in progress, if you find important features missing please contact the developers.